Kundan-K-Jaiswal/html-first-steps/README.md

 <br>

 <big><strong>📚 What I Learned</strong></big>
-<p>During the development process, I discovered and explored several new HTML features.</p>
-<p>I’ve applied these learnings in this project and plan to use them in future projects as well.</p>
+<p>During the development process, I discovered and explored several new HTML features.
+I’ve applied these learnings in this project and plan to use them in future projects as well.<p>

 <hr>